ericbulloch/kwmd/concepts/website_hacking.md

 ### File Upload Forms

 File upload forms can provide a foothold for uploading malicious scripts and files.
 If the form does not properly validate the uploaded file, an attacker can upload scripts that can provide remote code execution or allow a reverse shell.
 File upload forms are a common place to get a foothold in a capture the flag event.

+### Security Measures

+There are checks that can be done to help prevent file upload abuse.
+As mentioned above, do not rely on just the file extension.
+Here are some things that can be done:

+- Have an allowlist of file types (.jpg, .png, .pdf, etc...)